fikayo-sanni/ductape-docs/docs/products/notifications/notification-messages/manage-messages.md

 Ductape allows you to manage notification messages efficiently.
 Notification messages serve as a way to inform users about important events via various channels such as push notifications, callbacks, and emails.

+> **Note:** Notifiation Message tags are expected to follow the format: `notificationTag:messageTag`.
+This convention ensures clarity and prevents conflicts across different notifiers and messages.

 ## Setting Up Notification Messages

 To create a notification message in Ductape, use the `create` function of the `product.notifications.messages` interface.